DO YOU HAVE TINNITUS SYMPTOMS?

 If you hear noises in your ears or head, you may be suffering from tinnitus symptoms.
 For most, the noise they hear in their ears or head is a ringing or low pitched hum.
 In some cases, loud noises or too much pressure on the ear can cause these noises to increase or even cause pain.

 What’s unfortunate is that tinnitus cannot often be cured.
 However, there is much that can be done through sound therapy to reduce the symptoms of tinnitus in your life.
-If you’re experiencing any of the symptoms shown below for tinnitus, you should give a Hometown Hearing Centre near you a call today.
+If you’re experiencing any of the symptoms shown below for tinnitus, you should give a Hometown Hearing Centre near you a call today so our specialists can treat your hearing problems ASAP.

 HEARING TINNITUS SYMPTOMS